The Insurance and Reinsurance Law Review: Sweden

 - increasing its direct or indirect holdings to, or above, 20 per cent, 30 per cent or 50 per cent of the share capital or voting rights of an insurance or reinsurance company; or

-- increasing its holdings in a way in which the insurance or reinsurance company becomes a subsidiary.
+- increasing its holdings in such a way that the insurance or reinsurance company becomes a subsidiary.

 Furthermore, a direct or indirect owner is required to notify the SFSA in writing if it decides to dispose of a qualified holding or reduce its holdings below any of the thresholds listed above.

 Acquisitions or increases in holdings of non-EEA insurers authorised to conduct business in Sweden are not subject to the SFSA's approval.
 However, the SFSA must be notified of proposed acquisitions and changes in control of these insurers.
-See subsection iii for more information about applicable requirements on ownership and control in the authorisation process.
+See Section II.iii for more information about applicable requirements on ownership and control in the authorisation process.

 There are no similar restrictions on ownership and control for entities authorised to conduct insurance or reinsurance intermediary activities.